 Common Plumbing Problems In Old Homes

 What is actually considered an “old home”?
-If you’re lucky to live in a city full of Heritage properties, the first thing that probably comes to mind is a charming Victorian era character home – full of nooks, crannies, quarks, and a grandeur you can’t deny.
-However, if you ask a plumber the same question, they will likely consider a “old” home to be anything 30 years and above.
-As we enter 2021 and reflect back on the age of our homes (and ourselves), it’s easy to forget that a home built as recent as the 1980 is now 40 years old.
+If you’re lucky to live in a city full of Heritage properties, the first thing that probably comes to mind is a charming Victorian era character home – full of nooks, crannies, quarks, as well as a grandeur.
+However, if you ask a plumber, they will likely consider a “old” home to be anything 30 years and above.
+As we enter 2021 and reflect back on the age of our homes, it’s easy to forget that a home built as recent as the 1980 is now 40 years old.
 Lets look at the most common plumbing problems in old homes:

 1 - Pipe Bellies

 Decades of sewage and soap scum take a toll on an old home’s drains, filling and clogging them with gunk.
 Even with routine maintenance, any experienced plumber would say it’s nearly impossible to keep an old homes pipes blockage-free forever.

 Older homes may be surrounded by large tree roots that could threaten to break through sewer lines.
 Sewer lines take away the wastewater from a homes’ drains.
 It is then routed to the sewer main that connects to a local treatment plant.
 Compromised sewer lines could create a host of gross issues like overflowing drains, or waste coming back up the toilet after flushing.